MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.

+# Week 6:*Sigh of despair*
+I still panic anytime I'm asked to present something in front of my teammates.
+At the end of the week, I'm supposed to do a 15-minute presentation on any topic I choose.
+I haven't chosen the topic yet.

+I had a exam in C. I didn't do well.
+I wasn't sure of most of my answers.
+But the exam made me realize that I need to change my way of studying a little bit.
+I should understand the reason of the compilation errors I meet ,give more and nore attention to every line of code I write down in the assignments.
+This would need much more time which I don't have.I promise myself to do myself.

 # Week 5 :
 Last week, we started a course in client-side technologies.
 We studied HTML and CSS.
 I preferred writing C way more than writing HTML and CSS.
 I know they're easier but they seemed overwhelming to me at the beginning and I was too slow in doing the assignments.
 I need practice, I know that.
 That's why I decided to re-visit *The Web Developer Bootcamp course* to study HTML and CSS and do the assignments because after I had bought the course, I never had the time to do it and it's a great opportunity to do it now.